saboyle/LeavingCareWiki/Employment.md

 Type the word ‘trainee’ or other job title into the ‘What’ box of this job search site [https://www.indeed.co.uk/m/#](https://www.indeed.co.uk/m/#)

-A charity that can help you get your job search started and give you the confidence and skills you need to apply for jobs [https://www.princes-trust.org.uk/help-for-young-people/get-job](https://www.princes-trust.org.uk/help-for-young-people/get-job)
+A charity that can help you get your job search started and give you the confidence and skills you need to apply for jobs, **The Prince'Trust**
+[https://www.princes-trust.org.uk/help-for-young-people/get-job](https://www.princes-trust.org.uk/help-for-young-people/get-job)

 You will need a typed **CV** telling people about you to give to the person at the place you are applying to for a job or to send to the companies you would like to work for